-Wander along the illuminated mile-long Christmas light trail to see the beautiful National Trust gardens at Stourhead dripping with festive colour.
+Wander along the illuminated mile-long trail to see the beautiful gardens dripping with festive colour.
 Discover gigantic luminescent sculptures rising high into the night sky, glittering trees swathed in light, giant baubles and a fire garden aglow with flames, all enhanced by a soundtrack of festive tunes.

 Pin it for later: